-Net operating expenses, including business acquisition costs and administrative expenses, were \$52.7m (2021: \$30.0m).
+Net operating expenses, including business acquisition costs, administrative expenses and profit commissions were \$24.6m (2021: \$23.8m).
 The breakdown of these costs is shown below:

 2022 2021

 \$m \$m

-Brokerage costs 42.5 24.7
+Brokerage costs 13.2 12.1

-Other acquisition costs 0.1 0.1

-Total acquisition costs 42.6 24.8

-Administrative and other expenses 10.1 5.2
+Administrative and other expenses 10.5 9.6

+Profit commission 0.9 2.1

-Net operating expenses 1 52.7 30.0
+Net operating expenses 24.6 23.8

-1 A further breakdown of net operating expenses can be seen in note 4.
+A further breakdown of net operating expenses can be seen in note 4.

-As a percentage of net earned premium, brokerage costs are 21% (2021: 20%).
+As a percentage of net earned premium, brokerage costs are approximately 14% (2021: 16%).
 Brokerage costs are deferred and expensed over the life of the associated premiums in accordance with accounting guidelines.
-Other acquisition costs compromise costs that have been identified as being directly related to underwriting activity (e.g. underwriters' salaries and Lloyd's box rental).
-These costs are also deferred in line with premium earning patterns.
-Administrative expenses comprise primarily IT costs, facilities costs, Lloyd's central costs and other support costs.

-The expense ratio is a measure of net operating expenses to net earned premium.
-The expense ratio for 2022 is 27% (2021: 24%).
+Administrative expenses comprise primarily an overrider commission charged by the host syndicates.
+The expense ratio is a measure of the net operating expenses to net earned premium.
+The expense ratio for 2022 is 26% (2021: 30%).

-Reinsurance

-Syndicate 5623 did not purchase any outwards reinsurance during 2022 (2021: nil).
-However the syndicate does receive the benefit from reinsurance contracts entered into by the host syndicate 3623 as the result is ceded net of such reinsurance contracts.